johnvenkiah/CI_MS2_John_Venkiah/README.md

 **User stories/site-owner goals covered:**

 2. Be presented with a well designed, user-friendly interface

 3. Experience the same quality in design, user interaction and structure on small mobile devices, tablets as on larger screens

 4. Get responses and confirmation from the website by my interactions with it

 12. View videos to learn about music theory and sight reading

 18. Display a learn page containing the results of a YouTube search dynamically updated, using YouTube API

 21. Have a website that contains validated HTML, CSS and JavaScript

 #### Feature 5: The Contact Page

-Finally, the "contact" page contains a simple form, where the user can fill in their name, email address and query, which they can send by clicking the submit-button.
+The "contact" page contains a simple form, where the user can fill in their name, email address and message, which they can send by clicking the submit-button.

+The form is validated by the contact.js JavaScript file, and sent via the Email web service [EmailJS](https://www.emailjs.com/) to my email inbox.

+**User stories/site-owner goals covered:**

+3. Experience the same quality in design, user interaction and structure on small mobile devices, tablets as on larger screens

+4. Get responses and confirmation from the website by my interactions with it

+13. Get in touch with the site owner

+20. Be able to be contacted should the user wish to do so, through an emailing service to my private email address

+21. Have a website that contains validated HTML, CSS and JavaScript

 #### Feature 6: The 404-error Page

-Finally, the "contact" page contains a simple form, where the user can fill in their name, email address and query, which they can send by clicking the submit-button.
+The 404-error page is displayed when a user enters an invalid link within the website.
+From here, users can easily navigate to the other pages of the website.

+**User stories/site-owner goals covered:**

+3. Experience the same quality in design, user interaction and structure on small mobile devices, tablets as on larger screens

+14. View an errors page if I have entered an invalid url within the website

+21. Have a website that contains validated HTML, CSS and JavaScript

 #### Feature 7: The Contact Page